Battery0/CV/README.md

 * Accredited degree with the prestigious Institution of Mechanical Engineers (IMechE)

 #### SAE Institute (2006 - 2007)
-Visual Effects 3D Modelling and Animation diploma comprised of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality.
+Visual Effects 3D Modelling and Animation diploma consisted of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality.

 ## Interests and Hobbies